• Skip to main content

 • ½ cup moong dal (skinless petite yellow lentils) (or any other dal)

-• 3 to 4 cups water (use 4 cups for porridge consistency)
+• 4 cups water (more to adjust, for porridge consistency)

 • 1 pinch asafoetida (hing) (optional)